-CTET Eligibility Criteria 2025 - The Central Board of Secondary Education will specify the CTET 2025 eligibility criteria in the official notification.
-Candidates can check the CTET eligibility criteria 2025 at ctet.nic.in.
-The CTET eligibility criteria demands that the candidates attempting the CTET exam must have passed in class 12th, and must be a diploma holder or graduate.
+CTET Eligibility Criteria 2026 - The Central Board of Secondary Education has specified the CTET 2026 eligibility criteria in the official notification.
+Candidates can check the CTET eligibility criteria 2026 at ctet.nic.in.
+The CTET eligibility criteria demand that the candidates attempting the CTET exam must have passed class 12th and must be a diploma holder or graduate.

-The CTET eligibility criteria 2025 takes into account a candidate’s nationality, academic qualifications, percentage of marks secured in academics and other details.
-Candidates meeting the eligibility criteria will be eligible fill out the CTET 2025 application form.
+The CTET eligibility criteria 2026 take into account a candidate’s nationality, academic qualifications, percentage of marks secured in academics and other details.
+Candidates meeting the eligibility criteria will be eligible to fill out the CTET 2026 application form.
 The CTET exam is held twice annually.
-For more details regarding the CTET eligibility criteria 2025, candidates can consult the material below.
+For more details regarding the CTET eligibility criteria 2026, candidates can consult the material below.

 Examination Body | Central Board of Secondary Education |